Michael A. Taylor Player Props: Twins vs. Tigers

-On Sunday, Michael A. Taylor (.594 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 2:10 PM ET.
+Michael A. Taylor, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, June 23 at 6:40 PM ET.

-In his previous game, he went 1-for-3 with a double against the Tigers.
+In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Michael A. Taylor Game Info & Props vs. the Tigers